YinHK-gameDev/unity-learn/scripting cheestsheet/Event/UnityEvents/README.md

 > Dynamic calls vs Static calls: dynamic using the arguments sending from code, static using preconfigured values as argument entered into UI

+> In inspector, the dynamic calls are the methods that the parameters are passed to invoke() from code, not **preconfigured values**/**static paramete**r in inspector.
+Multiple parameters(Up to 4 arguments) can be passed to the invoker.

+> Static calls are the method with static parameters, he method can only take a single argument and that argument is serialized in the inspector.

 > A UnityEvent only supports the following static types, since they need to be serialized inside the UnityEvent itself:
 > - int
 > - float
 > - string
 > - bool
 > - `UnityEngine.Object` reference

 https://forum.unity.com/threads/unityevent-passing-parameters-with-the-inspector.1249816/